Best plug-in hybrid cars 2021

 Skoda Superb iV

 If you call a car 'the Superb', it really has to be rather good.
-Luckily for Skoda, it is, and especially so in plug-in hybrid form.
-Using a the same set-up as the Volkswagen Passat GTE, the Superb iV uses a 1.4-litre petrol engine paired with an electric motor for a total of 215bhp.
-While it's not the sportiest of vehicles, the performance on offer is more than enough to get by with, and 34 miles of electric range means you can feasibly run the Superb iV in electric-only mode most of the time.
-It's hugely practical too, and Skoda is offering it across all trim levels, making it is accessible as possible.
+Luckily for Skoda, it is – and especially so in plug-in hybrid form.
+Using the same setup as the Volkswagen Passat GTE, the Superb iV has a 1.4-litre petrol engine paired with an electric motor for a total of 215bhp.
+While it's not the sportiest of vehicles, the performance on offer is more than enough to get by with, and up to 37 miles of electric range means you can feasibly run the Superb iV in electric-only mode most of the time.
+It's hugely practical, too, and Skoda is offering it across all trim levels, making it as accessible as possible.
+Read our full review.

 Volvo XC60 Recharge T8

 The Volvo XC60 T8 ticks many boxes, promising all the practicality of many of its SUV rivals with a slightly more upmarket approach.
-28 miles of electric range is by no means class-leading, but 385bhp and 0-62mph in 5.5 seconds is right up there with the fastest plug-in hybrids currently on sale.
+An electric range of up to 32 miles is par for the course, but 385bhp and 0-62mph in 5.5 seconds is right up there with the fastest plug-in hybrids currently on sale.
 A choice of R-Design and Inscription trim levels provides a high-quality interior finish and plenty of technology as well.
 Meanwhile, the ride is comfortable, and head and legroom are plentiful throughout.
 It's a seriously good all-rounder.
+Read our full review.